BigQuery inputs and outputs#

 In this section, we will show how to adapt a Tumult Analytics program to use BigQuery inputs and outputs, and provide a minimal example of a BigQuery-compatible program.

-We will use the simple program from the first tutorial which constructs a differentially private count of the number of members in a fake dataset containing members of a public library library-members.
+We will use the simple program from first steps tutorial which constructs a differentially private count of the number of members in a fake dataset containing members of a public library library-members.

 from pyspark import SparkFiles